COV-GIS/mist-drive/README.md

 This repository is setup as a template.

+1. Click the `Use this template` button.
-Create a new repository with this as a project.
+1. Create a new repository.
+1. Clone.
+1. Install...

 ```shell
 npm install